Spotted scat - Scatophagus argus

 Origin

-The Scat can be found in estuaries and streams where fresh and salt waters come together and they can even be found in completely marine areas.
-This fish can be found in coastal waters from Japan to Australia.
+The Spotted Scat is commonly found in estuaries and streams where fresh and saltwater mix, and they can also live in fully marine environments.
+They are native to coastal waters ranging from Japan to Australia.

 Lifespan